 - Most people get Part A automatically when they turn age 65.
-They don’t have to pay a monthly payment called a premium for Part A because they or a spouse paid Medicare taxes while they were working
+They do not have to pay a monthly payment called a premium for Part A because they or a spouse paid Medicare taxes while they were working.

 For each benefit period you pay:

 - $0 for the first 60 days of each benefit period after the $1,556 deductible is met.

 - $389.00 a day for the 61st – 90th day each benefit period.

 - $778.00 a day for the 91st – 150th day for each lifetime reserve day (total of 60 lifetime reserve days – non-renewable).